Active Lifestyle Linked To Better Sleep

 Mar 4th, 2013

-better sleepPeople who have trouble falling asleep may want to get up and move if they want to sleep better.
+People who have trouble falling asleep may want to get up and move if they want to sleep better.
 A recent report shows that exercise promotes better sleep and the harder the workout the better.

 The study, conducted by the National Sleep Foundation, found that even just ten minutes of light exercise can help improve sleep quality and duration.

-“We found that exercise and great sleep go together, hand in hand,” said Max Hirshkowitz, sleep researcher and head of the poll task force.
+“We found that exercise and great sleep go together, hand in hand,” said Max Hirshkowitz, a sleep researcher and head of the poll task force.

 “We also found a step-wise increase in how vigorous the quality is, in terms of how much you exercise.
 So if you say you exercise a lot, we found better sleep quality.
-For people who don’t exercise at all we found more sleep problems.”
+For people who don’t exercise at all, we found more sleep problems.”

 Several studies have already shown the effect of exercise on sleep, but this survey is the first to investigate the benefits of exercise in a nationally representative poll of this magnitude.